bluek7/Crimes-in-the-City-of-Boston/Readme.md

 Many categories of information about the people that were interrogated is provided, such as their location and what clothing they wore are given.
 However, we are focusing on **sex, race, age, and the year in which the arrest occured** in this project, to analyze if there are differences between different demographics of people and how often they are interrogated.

-*Presented as a interactive Shiny app to display interactive visual representations of our dataset as well as an overall analysis of what we found*
+*Presented as a Shiny app to display interactive visual representations of our dataset as well as an overall analysis of what we found*